Data4America/simple-static-stories/contents/basic-income-basic-job/index.md

 bill gates thing is misnomer, in reality his taxes would still be higher than UBI.
 But.. could still raise them more to offset it!
 Discuss NIT, which is same idea basically.

+FIX THIS

+Well, I'm going to cut some money right off the top.
+Although the simplest basic income system pays the same amount to everyone, is also possible to have a system like progressive income tax, where it gradually phases out.
+In fact, my fellow Rutgers alumnus Milton Friedman proposed to implement basic income through a negative income tax, which would naturally phase out as income increases.
+Let's assume that reduces costs to roughly `1/2 * numAdults * basicIncome` or $1.65 trillion.
+That's a lot of money, but we'll see how it all adds up at the end.

 previous two questions address cost. but... how to pay for it?
 That's next two questions.

 ### 3. What spending cuts can be made?